reijer-dev/decompiler-benchmarking/README.md

 available in the source, in which case writing your own source producer would be preferable.

+### General stuff
+For a new feature, first add your constant to **EFeaturePrefix** and add the appropriate code to all of the switches.
+If you want to use code markers in your production section, implement your own child class.

 ### The producing part

 Every producer must implement **IFeature**.
 This interface shows the class really is